Should I Rent Or Buy a House?

 You save on tax when you buy a house

 This is one of those classic cases of Penny Wise, Pound Foolish.
-The tax you save will probably be far from the interest you pay yearly.
-Yes, you get a tax benefit, but this should be a minor consideration to decide if you should buy a house.
+The tax you save will probably be not even close to the interest you are paying every year.
+Yes, you do get a tax benefit, but this should not be a major consideration to decide if you should buy a house or not.

 Is buying a house for chumps?